playgameservices/ios-basic-samples/README.md

 * **TrivialQuest2**: Demonstrates Events and Quests

 The shared `Libraries` folder contains the frameworks and bundles required to run these applications.
-Each application contains references to this folder instead of containing separate frameworks and bundles for each project.
-Before you build the samples, download the Google Play Games Services SDK and the Google+ iOS SDK from the [Google Play Games Services downloads page](https://developers.google.com/games/services/downloads/). and unzip the files into the **Libraries** folder of your samples directory.
+Each application references this folder instead of having separate frameworks and bundles for each project.
+Before you build the samples, download the Google Play Games Services SDK and the Google+ iOS SDK from the [Google Play Games Services downloads page](https://developers.google.com/games/services/downloads/). and unzip the files into the `Libraries` folder of your samples directory.

 **Note:** These samples are compatible with their corresponding applications in the Android samples.
 This means that you can play some levels on Collect All the Stars